 Once the SF1408 is completed and returned to the contracting officer/DCMA, DCAA will meet with your company to see if you have the capacity to perform on what was completed in the form.
 This is an upper level review that does not get into the nitty gritty of the system, but ensures you have the proper policies and procedures included with your accounting system.
-For more on what DCAA will be requiring of your system, please see their related documents here.
+For more on what DCAA audit requirements will be necessary of your system, please see their related documents here.

 The post-award audit takes place after your company has been performing on the awarded contract for some time.
 Typically, this is not too long after being awarded and is around 3-6 months (but can be earlier or later).
 The purpose of this phase of the audit is to make sure you are complying with the accounting policies and procedures specified in the pre-award.

 During the post-award audit, you can expect the auditors to dig around your system more than the pre-award.
 This is a total accounting system review, which will include testing of your policies and procedures as well as data entry.
 Some examples of areas they could test include: segregation of duties, proper levels of access to data, correct revenue and expense recognition, trailing transactions from general ledger to invoicing, accurate labor distribution from timesheets to general ledger, etc.

 At the end of the day, DCAA wants a vote of confidence that you are operating as you said you would in the pre-award.
 Therefore, the auditor will take their time and conscientiously look through your system to make sure it does not have any holes.